Posted - December 26, 2011 | Updated - July 2, 2013 | August 12, 2015

 Look who's here : Valkyrie

 If you've read the The Defenders from before and the current Fearless Defenders, Brunnhilde or Val is a familar figure.

 Here's another excellent panel of Durok the Demolisher looming over Sif and the dead Valkyrie.

 You'd think Sif would be in trouble, but the great warrior has an excellent counter.

 This pane, with Sif referring to her severed left arm as a 'scratch', really caught my attention.

 Oh I love this!
 Look who's come to join the party!

 Beta Ray Bill!
 Stormbreaker, his hammer, is actually the equal of Mjolnir.
 Bill isn't Thor's equal, he's better.
-Don't believe me?
-Check out Simonson's Thor where a contest of equals was held by Odin and Bill emerged the victor over Thor.
+A contest of equals was held by Odin and Bill emerged the victor over Thor.
 But those are old antagonisms, today Bill is firmly on the Asgardian side.
 Bill's first move in this work is a tremendous blow to the forehead of Fenris; wonderful visual from DiVito.

 Did I say mighty?
 I meant irresistible; this shot reduces Fenris to a skeleton.

 This wonderful interior shot of a hall in Vanaheim is also a must-see.